LiberlandHacker/OSSP-CS/course-options.md

 * 2005: Jeffrey Gitomer's "Little Red Book of Selling"
 * 2011: Gary Vaynerchuck: "The Thank You Economy"

+#### 🔴 Cyber Risk Management
+##### BOOKS
+* 1989: National Research Council: "Improving Risk Communication"
+* 2016: Grobman & Cerra: "The Second Economy: The Race for Trust, Treasure and Time in the Cybersecurity War"

 #### 🔴 Economics, Intro to
 ##### BOOKS:
 * N. Gregory Mankiw: Essentials of Economics